GerHobbelt/grunt-version-bump/README.md

 Array of strings ordered by priority of possible values for that part if numbers are not good enough.

+For example, the default structure defines these `stage` values: `["SNAPSHOT", "alpha", "beta", "RELEASE"]`

 #### callback
 Type: `Function`

-Callback function after successfully job, in parameter is set name of new version.
+Callback function which is invoked after a successfully job; its parameter is the new version *string*.

+This callback is optional.

 ### Command Line Options
 #### condition
 Type `String:String`

-A condition that only if met a bump will be done.
+A condition that only if met allows the version bump action to run.
 The left part is a name of a part and the right part is the value.

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).